LennaHammer/English/EVP/out/words_adverb.md

 /ˈsæd.li/ NOT SATISFACTORY
 [B2]in a way that is not satisfactory
 - Sadly, the treatment doesn't work for all patients.
-- If you think she'll let you do that, you're sadly mistaken.
+- If you think she'll let you do that, you're sadly `mistaken`.

 ## 709. same ## adverb
 /seɪm/ the same
 [B2]in the same way
 - We treat all our children the same.
-- I need some time to myself, the same as anybody else.
+- I need some time to myself, the same `as` anybody else.

 ## 710. scientifically ## adverb
 /ˌsɑɪ.ənˈtɪf.ɪ.kli/